A Few Words About Us and our history

 Arte & Vino at Caffe TorinoIn January 2013 we started a new series of Art and Wine here in South Lake Union, featuring pieces from local artists at the cafe for everyone to enjoy while sipping on a glass of their favorite beverage.

-For the month of July and August we'll be featuring two amazing local artists:
+For March and April, we will be featuring stunning pieces by two local artists:

 If you are interested in displaying your art, send an email to email@example.com, send a few samples of your work/portfolio and we'll get back to you.